Hey There, Fellow Tree Hugger!

 Herbs have been used for their medicinal properties for centuries.
 Our ancestors didn’t have Tylenol or other pain relievers in their “medicine cabinets.”
 They had to look to nature to provide pain relief and healing medicines.
 Today, science has labeled a number of these herbs as placebos or even “more harmful than good.”
 However, there are still quite a few herbs that are known to have positive benefits.

-The chart below provides a list of easy herbs for kids to grow.
+The charts below provide a list of easy herbs for kids to grow.
 The primary medicinal use for the herbs is identified (if applicable), along with some additional fun facts and planting instructions.
 You can learn more about designing and setting up your classroom herb garden in the next section.

 Full sun to partial shade and dry to moderate water needs.
 Commonly used to help upset stomachs and coughs.
 Leaves taste like licorice.